ChrisDiamantis99/Data-Analysis-With-Dirty-Data/README.md

 # Data Analysis With Dirty Data

-This project is aimed at analyzing and filtering a dirty data that I have obtained from a random user from Linkedin.
+This project aimes at analyzing and filtering a dirty data that I have obtained from a random user from Linkedin.

 ## Dataset